nayata/harrow/Documentation/Writing.md

 ```
 The mouth of the cave yawns open, cold air curling out like breath.
-- Enter the cave : CaveInterior
+- Enter the cave : Cave

-# CaveInterior
+# Cave
 You step into the cave.
 It's cold and silent.
 ```